What’s a girl to do when the only way she can show love is in a song?

 Psst!
 When you sign up to follow my blog by email, your email address will be used ONLY to send announcements of my new posts to you.
 Simple and easy.
 And no spam!
-Don’t worry about getting flooded with emails either–I hate that, too!–I only do posts a few times a month at most.

-Disclaimer: The Flying Girl is a work of fiction.
+Disclaimer: The Woman Inside Her is a work of fiction.
 Names, characters, businesses, places, events and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.